pfdubois/BridgeBidding/source/TwoDiamonds.rst

 The mini-Roman is part of a family of Roman 2♦ bids which chiefly differ as to strength.
 A Precision player's 2♦ opener means explicitly a diamond shortage but NOT a 4=4=1=4 shape necessarily.

+In third or fourth seat you can open mini-Roman with as few as 8 HCP in an ACBL open game.

 Mexican Two Diamonds
 --------------------